cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

     ]
 }
 ```

+Replace the `REPLACE_WITH_S3_DESTINATION_BUCKET` placeholder with the name of the S3 bucket you want to use to store the data.
-This policy will deny access to all AWS services except S3.
-It will also allow access to the S3 bucket you specify in the `REPLACE_WITH_S3_DESTINATION_BUCKET` placeholder, which is the bucket where CloudQuery will store the data it collects.
+This policy will allow the ECS task to write data to the S3 bucket you specified and will deny access to all other data endpoints in other AWS services.

 Using the IAM policy that you just defined in `data-access.json`, you are going to attach it directly to the IAM role that the Fargate Task will use.
 On top of the custom in-line policy you will also attach the `ReadOnlyAccess` policy and the `AmazonECSTaskExecutionRolePolicy` policy.
 ```bash